TimFenwick15/Arm-Assembly-Examples/README.md

 ## Git commit empty folders
 Put a .gitignore in the directory.
 In this case, it's a bin directory where we want to ignore the files too: https://stackoverflow.com/questions/5711120/gitignore-binary-files-that-have-no-extension/25592735#25592735

+## Make
+Rule lines need to be tab indented.